 This post may contain links to Amazon or other partners.
 Your purchases via these links may benefit Create Whimsy.
 Read more about our affiliate linking policy.

 There are two methods to embroider this stitch – you can do a “stab stitch” or you can load a few stitches onto your needle.
 Each method has its proponents – I use both, depending on my choice of line, fabric and thread.
-You’ll see both methods in this video – straight lines, I like to load several stitches on my needle at a time, going around curves, one at at time using the “stab stitch”.
+For straight lines, I like to load several stitches on my needle at a time, but going around curves, I stitch one at at time using the “stab stitch”.

-This is random stitching across a 4″ sampler area using Sulky 12 wt thread doubled.
+This is random stitching across a 4″ sampler area uses Sulky 12 wt. thread doubled.
 I like the background fill that is made with the variegated threads.